deeppavlov/chatsky/docs/source/index.rst

 - **dff.script.extras.slots package:** This package contains classes and functions specific to the use of slots in a dialog script.

-- **Conditions:** This module contains a set of functions that are used to determine the possibility of transition from one node of the dialog graph to another.
+- **Conditions:** This module contains a standard set of scripting conditions that can be used to control the flow of a conversation.

 - **Message:** This module contains a universal response model that is supported in `DFF`.
    It only contains types and properties that are compatible with most messaging services and